 HTC's first 2017 flagship was the HTC U Ultra, which put simply, was not a good phone.
 However, the company is planning another high-end device, which is expected to be called the 'HTC U 11.'
 We already knew that the phone would have pressure-sensitive bezels to detect squeezing, but now we know a little more about how it will work.
 Read More

 In an era where #fakenews awareness is at an all-time high, we should all be doing our part to combat the problem of false information spreading online.
 Even if it's about something as benign as phone specifications.
 But sometimes the speed and breadth with which some rather obviously fake information is picked up can be a little scary.
 Take this "leak" of the 'HTC 11' (a phone by which name does not and will not exist).
 Read More

 During my briefing for the new HTC U Play and U Ultra last week, a point of discussion around "flagships" came up during the presentation.
 HTC wants to send the message that U is now the premiere brand for the company, and that U is where HTC's premiere products will be found.

 There was an interruption by an HTC rep, something along the lines of "we won't say there will be no HTC 11" (I'm paraphrasing here - this isn't a directly attributable quote), but the HTC executive making the presentation then responded with something that basically worked out to "well, we kind of are saying that."
-There was a pause, and the presentation moved on.
 Read More